Owner and President

 During his 11 years with Affatati, he learned virtually every aspect of the metal business, including fabrication and design.
 There he created custom control cabinets, prototypes for Bowing, and other items for water treatment plants and countless other industries.

-Also during that time, Pat met his wife, Darcy, and the couple wed in August 1972.
-Together they had two children.
+Also during that time, Pat met his wife and together they had two children.

 By 1978, however, Pat was tired of the smog and overpopulation that continue to be a mainstay of life in Southern California.
 So he packed up his young family and moved to Texarkana, Arkansas, where he took a job as the fabrication shop foreman at Ledwell & Sons.
 He would remain there for three years.